-While each job shadowing experience should be tailored to the specific employee and student, a sample agenda for a job shadowing experience would include time for:
+While each job shadowing experience should be tailored to the specific employee and student, a sample agenda for a job shadowing experience would include time for

-Introductions and welcome.
+introductions and welcome

-Overview of industry and organization.
+overview of industry and organization

-Individual or small group shadowing time.
+individual or small group shadowing time

-Wrap-up and reflection.
+wrap-up and reflection.

 Establishing a Job Shadowing Program

 Successful job shadowing experiences require collaboration, communication, and preparation by several stakeholders.
-The planning process involves preparing students for the experience, helping host employers communicate effectively with students, and providing positive experiences for students and the host organization.
+The planning process involves preparing students for the experience, helping host employers communicate effectively with students, and facilitating positive experiences for students and the host organization.
 Consider the following:

 Convene the stakeholders.
-These could include employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and HQWBL coordinator/teacher/point of contact.
+These could include employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact.

 Cultivate relationships with employers.